Discover the key differences between UX and UI design—and figure out which is the better career path for you.

 - UX design is NOT about visuals; it focuses on the overall feel of the experience.

-So we now know, in abstract terms, what the role of the UX designer entails—but how does this translate into everyday tasks?
+We know, in abstract terms, what the role of the UX designer entails—but how does this translate into everyday tasks?
 Here is an example of a UX designer’s typical tasks and responsibilities.

 You’ll find a more detailed account of the UX design process in this guide.